Pilot Projects

 • Principal Investigators: Thomas J. Gluodenis, Jr., PhD, Associate Professor, and Kemberly Stephens, DM, Visiting Assistant Professor at Lincoln University of Pennsylvania

-• Development Project: Catalyst Pilot
+• Pilot Type: Development Catalyst Pilot

 • Awarded: $25,000 in Spring 2023